binyuanchen/binyuanchen.github.io/projects.md

 ## arena-hadoop

-A multi-hosts dockerized CDH hadoop cluster.
-[More](https://github.com/binyuanchen/arena-hadoop)
+A multi-node dockerized CDH hadoop cluster for developers.
+[More](https://github.com/binyuanchen/arena-dev-cdh-hadoop)